italia-js/vanilla/CONTRIBUTING.md

 ITALIAJS_BOT_TOKEN=PASTE_HERE_YOUR_TOKEN
 ```

-## Running your bot

-To run your bot for development:

-1. Open a terminal.

-1. Navigate to the folder where you cloned this repository.

-1. Execute `npm run dev`.

 ## Discord server creation

 You need a Discord server to test your bot.
 To create one follow these steps: